💥 The Doul Festival, Holi at Barpeta Satra: A Celebration of Colors, Joy, and Devotion 💥

 🕰️ The Festivities: A Journey Through the Days

-The first day begins with Vaishnavas collecting items like nal, khagari, and ekara for the ceremonial meji (bonfire).
-In the evening, Mahaprabhu Doul Govinda and Kalia Thakur are taken in a grand procession from the Manikut Ghar to the Mathar Chotal amidst the rhythmic beats of Gayan-Bayan (traditional musical ensembles).
+The festival kicks off with the Vaishnavas gathering items like nal, khagari, and ekara for the ceremonial meji (bonfire).
+In the evening, a grand procession carries Mahaprabhu Doul Govinda and Kalia Thakur from the Manikut Ghar to the Mathar Chotal, accompanied by the rhythmic Gayan-Bayan (traditional music).

 🔆 Symbolic Rituals and Unique Traditions